mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 2. Why you wrote query executor?
    - I noticed a bug with ExecuteSqlRaw from RelationalExtensions.
 It looks it cuts precision for decimals.
 So I created something lightweight using some EF Core features.
 3. Which EF Core version do you support?
    - I have plan to support only current release and latest LTS version.
-But as there are only 2 required dependencies (Microsoft.EntityFrameworkCore.Relational and Dapper) you should be able to quickly prepare version for older EF if you need.
+As there is only one required dependency (Microsoft.EntityFrameworkCore.Relational) you should be able to quickly prepare version for older EF if you need.
 Maybe some small changes in DataContextModelWrapper would be required.

 ## Migration command